-Kenmare Bay, Sheen Falls Lodge and Lorge Chocolate, County Kerry, Ireland
+Kenmare Bay, Sheen Falls Lodge, and Lorge Chocolate, County Kerry, Ireland

-Attending Tbex Europe was great learning experience.
+Attending Tbex Europe was a great learning experience.
 On our first day, our coaches left bright and early from the Gleneagle Hotel in Killarney for our pre-bex tour of Kenmare Bay.
 The motor coach was comfortable and not completely full, so each of my fellow travel writers had plenty of space to spread out.
-Ireland’s roads are narrow for these large coaches and on occasion we had to stop for a car to pass.
+Ireland’s roads are narrow for these large coaches and on occasion, we had to stop for a car to pass.
 It was a bit of journey to Kenmare Bay but our tour guide, Maureen, kept us entertained with Irish tales and history.
 I enjoyed every minute of it, if only because of her charming accent.
 Disembarking at Kenmare Bay we had a few minutes to photograph our surroundings and with the tide out we had a different perspective of the watercraft.

 Our crew of Tbexer’s loaded our vessel for a Seafari and we headed out for seal watching.